 |(a) The executive director of the Texas Medical Board

-must authorize a qualified military spouse to practice as a respiratory
+must authorize a qualified military spouse to engage in the practice

-care practitioner in Texas without obtaining a certificate in accordance
+of acupuncture in Texas without obtaining a license in accordance

 with §55.0041(a), Texas Occupations Code.
 This authorization

 to practice is valid during the time the military service member to

 whom the military spouse is married is stationed at a military installation